CDN recommendations

 Versioned URLs for assets

-When the application is deployed to DXP environment, there can be some lag-time for assets to update when replacing them in the Optimizely Content Management System (CMS), due to the asset still being cached in CDN or browsers.
+When the application is deployed to the DXP environment, there can be some lag time for updating assets when replacing them in the Optimizely Content Management System (CMS) due to the asset being cached in CDN or browsers.

 One solution to overcome this is versioning URLs to assets.
 See https://github.com/bjuris/EPiServer.CdnSupport for an (unsupported) example of how to accomplish this.